Mikkomario/Utopia-Scala/Logos/README.md

 # Utopia Logos
 A system for storing and indexing textual information

+## Notice
-Notice: This library is still in relatively early development.
+This library is still in relatively early development.
 Consider this a beta product likely to change once additional development effort is applied.

 ## Parent Modules